 What external forces can significantly affect this company?

-European F-gas regulations are phasing out high global-warming-potential refrigerants, forcing redesign of thermal management systems.
-AI workload growth is driving hyperscale data center construction and pushing cooling density requirements beyond what traditional air-cooled capacity can handle.
-U.S.–China semiconductor trade restrictions are limiting access to power electronics components used in DC power systems.
+European F-gas regulations are forcing Vertiv to redesign thermal systems because the refrigerants those systems currently use — R-410A and R-134a — are being phased out under rules targeting high-warming-potential gases.
+AI workload growth is pushing cooling density requirements past what traditional air-cooled equipment can handle, requiring new product lines.
+U.S.-China semiconductor trade restrictions are limiting access to the power electronics components that DC power systems depend on.

 Where is this company structurally vulnerable?